 \subsection{Demographic decomposition of segregation in Croydon}

 The London borough of Croydon is one of the most diverse districts in England and Wales.
 Croydon has large \textit{Asian}, \textit{Black}, and \textit{White} populations, with a broad scale diversity of $3.7$ (ranked 5th) and a fine-scale diversity of $9.1$ (ranked 8th).
-Croydon is the 40th most segregated district (measured by $\bar{I}_{\tilde{s}}^{\tilde{X}}$) on both demographic scales and has visibly segregated neighbourhoods (Fig.~\ref{fig:croydon}).
+Croydon is the 40th most segregated district (measured by $\bar{I}_{\tilde{s}}^{\tilde{X}}$) on both demographic scales and has clearly segregated neighbourhoods (Fig.~\ref{fig:croydon}).

-How much within-Croydon segregation is coarse-grained out by grouping demographic identities? $1 - \bar{I}^\textnormal{broad}_\textnormal{Croydon} / \bar{I}^\textnormal{fine}_\textnormal{Croydon} = 48\%$.
-Using Eq.~\ref{eq:demographic_decomposition}, we decompose this into the contributions of each broad ethnic group, showing that they are internally segregated to different extents (Table~\ref{tab:croydon}).
-Despite having a smaller share of the population, \textit{Asians} account for 32\% of the within-group segregation, while the \textit{Black} group contributes 12\%.
-This difference is visually apparent in their spatial distribution (Fig.~\ref{fig:croydon}).
-Both main \textit{Black} ethnicities, \textit{African} and \textit{Caribbean}, live mainly in the north of Croydon, with some \textit{Africans} in the east.
-The \textit{Asian} ethnicities have less overlap. \textit{Pakistanis} and \textit{Other Asians} live primarily in the north west, while \textit{Indians} also reside in the centre and the south-west.
-Within-\textit{White} segregation is also strong, with \textit{White British} living in the south and \textit{Other White} in the north with the \textit{non-Whites}.
+How much within-Croydon segregation is lost by coarse-graining demographic identities? $1 - \bar{I}^\textnormal{broad}_\textnormal{Croydon} / \bar{I}^\textnormal{fine}_\textnormal{Croydon} = 48\%$.
+We decompose this into the contributions of each ethnic supergroup (Eq.~\ref{eq:demographic_decomposition}), showing that they are internally segregated to different extents (Table~\ref{tab:croydon}).
+Despite having a smaller share of the population, \textit{Asians} account for 32\% of the within-group segregation, while the \textit{Black} supergroup contributes 12\%.
+This difference is apparent in their spatial distribution (Fig.~\ref{fig:croydon}).
+Both major \textit{Black} ethnicities, \textit{African} and \textit{Caribbean}, live mainly in the north of Croydon, with some \textit{Africans} in the east.
+The \textit{Asian} ethnicities have less overlap. \textit{Pakistanis} and \textit{Other Asians} live primarily in the north west, while \textit{Indians} also reside in the centre and the south west.
+Within-\textit{White} segregation is also strong, with \textit{White British} in the south and \textit{Other White} in the north with the non-\textit{Whites}.